jeffgortmaker/pyblp/docs/background.rst

 Background
 ==========

 The following sections provide a brief overview of the BLP model and how it is estimated.
+For a more in-depth overview, refer to :ref:`references:Conlon and Gortmaker (2019)`.

 The Model